Flamand10/FakeNewsProject/README.md

 - `train_set.csv`
 - `val_set.csv` — validation split for the FakeNewsCorpus
 - `valid.tsv` — validation set for the LIAR dataset (tab-separated)

-**One of the following** test sets depending on which dataset you're using:
 - `test_set.csv` — original FakeNewsCorpus test split
 - `joint_contents.csv` — FakeNewsCorpus + scraped articles
 - `test_cleaned.tsv` — LIAR dataset (saved as `.tsv` but is comma-separated)